k-aylin/k-aylin/README.md

 Welcome! ✨

-My public code is provided as-is without warranty.
-Use at your own risk. **No explicit license granted beyond private use.**
+My public code is provided as-is without warranty. **It is intended for personal use only.** Executables are not provided — please build from source and review third-party licenses, as I do not vet them for this work.

 * If you fork or build on my code, please credit me in your repos and finished products by linking to my profile or the original repository.
 The repositories I own consist solely of my own work, unless otherwise cited.
 * If you're here in connection with a job application of mine, I'm happy to verify ownership of this account.
 Please reach out via the contact details in my application, and I'll create a secret Gist for confirmation.